 Lp-PLA2 is a relatively new test that is not frequently ordered and its full clinical usefulness has yet to be established.
 It is intended to give additional information, not to replace cholesterol and other lipid level testing.

 Some researchers are exploring whether treatment to lower Lp-PLA2 levels will lower a person's risk of CHD and ischemic stroke.
-If the risk of CVD and stroke is decreased when Lp-PLA2 is lowered, then the Lp-PLA2 test may be ordered more frequently and be used to monitor a person's response to treatment.
+However, several studies on drugs that inhibit Lp-PLA2 activity (such as darapladib) found that inhibition had little or no effect on reducing risk of CHD.
+If future studies found the risk of CVD and stroke is decreased when Lp-PLA2 is lowered, then the Lp-PLA2 test may be ordered more frequently and be used to monitor a person's response to treatment.

 When is it ordered?